wso2/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

 # Expose a Service as a Managed API

-Choreo API Manager simplifies securely exposing existing services as managed APIs.
+Choreo simplifies securely exposing existing services as managed APIs.
 It also allows you to effectively manage all aspects of an API's lifecycle, security, throttling, and governance so that you can focus more on service development.

-In this quick start guide, you will use Choreo API Manager to expose a service as a REST API proxy and publish it to the Choreo Developer Portal for application developers to consume.
+In this tutorial, you will use Choreo to expose a service as a REST API proxy and publish it to the Choreo Developer Portal for application developers to consume.

 ## Prerequisites

-Before you try out this guide, complete the following:
+Before you try out this tutorial, complete the following:

 - If you are signing in to the Choreo Console for the first time, create an organization as follows: